jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

 tags: [freebsd, gumstix, duovero, crochet]
 ---

-I'm still pretty new to this (cut my teeth on `10.1 RC3`), but here's how I've been setting up my FreeBSD workstations for building [Gumstix Duovero][duovero] images using [crochet-freebsd][crochet].
+Here's how I've been setting up my FreeBSD workstations for building [Gumstix Duovero][duovero] FreeBSD systems.

+I'm using [crochet-freebsd][crochet] to do the heavy lifting.

 The faster of the two workstations I'm using can build a *Duovero* image from scratch in about 21 minutes.
 The slower machine takes about 30 minutes.

-I'm pretty happy with the process so far.
-It's quick enough.
-No doubt I'll be fine-tuning bits and pieces as I use it more.

 ### Workstation Install

-The workstations are dedicated to this purpose, no VM.
+I'm running *CURRENT* on the build workstations since the switch to the new *3.5 Clang* compiler.
+There is some new code for ARM boards that requires this version of *Clang* which is the default in *CURRENT*.

 I installed from a USB drive using a *amd64-memstick* image from the [FreeBSD ftp site][freebsd-download].

-Make sure you select *install src* and *enable sshd* when prompted.
-You also want to add a normal user.
+Select *enable sshd* when prompted.
+You'll also want to add a normal user.

-After installation and setting up the network, I add the following binary packages with [pkg(7)][pkg]

-* subversion (for CURRENT source)
+After installation I built the *subversion* port so I could fetch a current `/usr/src`.

+Then I followed the [FreeBSD Handbook][fbsd-handbook-current-stable] instructions to update the system to *FreeBSD-CURRENT*.

+And finally I installed these extra ports

 * git (for crochet-freebsd and duovero-freebsd)
-* gmake (for u-boot builds)
-* gsed (for u-boot builds)
 * kermit (the terminal program I'm most used to, choose any you want from the ports)

-I do everything on the workstations through *ssh* sessions.
+I'm doing everything on the workstations through *ssh* sessions, so I don't need much installed.

 ### Fetch the FreeBSD source

-The workstations run `10.1 RELEASE`, but I'm using `11.0 CURRENT` source for the *Duoveros*.

-I'm keeping the `CURRENT` source in my home directory.
+I keep another copy of `CURRENT` source in my home directory that I patch up for the *Duovero* systems.

-Fetch it like this.
+Fetch a copy like this

     scott@fbsd:~ % svn co https://svn0.us-east.freebsd.org/base/head ~/src-current

-The FreeBSD arm code is progressing rapidly.
-The recent compiler upgrade Clang 3.4 to 3.5 on 2014-12-31 broke the cross-build for arm when using crochet and the **xdev** toolchain.

-Until this gets worked out (or I start building without crochet), I'm freezing at the last revision that works like this

-    scott@fbsd:~ % cd ~/src-current
-	scott@fbsd:~/src-current % svn up -r276477

-**r276477** was also a 2014-12-31 commit.
-So it's not that old.

-### Fetch the Duovero changes
+### Fetch the Duovero patches

-I'm keeping the Duovero changes to the FreeBSD source in a repository [here][duovero-freebsd]
+I'm keeping the Duovero changes to the FreeBSD source in a repository [duovero-freebsd][duovero-freebsd]

 Clone it with *git*